How We Use Points to Fly Business Class as a Family

 Here are my current favorite cards:

-The current Welcome Offer is 75,000 points when you sign up through this referral link and spend $4000 in the first 3 months.
+For Amazon, hair appointments, spa days, clothes for the family, diapers, and just about everything that isn’t gas, travel, or food.
+The current Welcome Offer is 75,000 points when you sign up through and spend $4000 in the first 3 months.
 I like this card since they offer 2x points for spending in ANY category, which makes the points come in much faster.
 It also includes lounge access at select airports (which is only 3 right now, but growing) and though the annual fee is $375, you can receive a $300 statement credit when you book hotels or flights through their travel portal.
 This is the card I use for everyday spending.

-To make the fee worth it, you can use it to get reimbursed up to $100 for Global Entry (yes, even babies need it!) and TSA Precheck, as well as a $200 credit on Fine Hotels and Resorts booked through Amex, a monthly Walmart+ credit that covers the monthly service fees (we love this perk!), $15 Uber credit, up to $240 digital entertainment credit (includes Disney+), and up to $200 airline credit – pick an airline for the year and checked bags and other fees up to $200 will be refunded.
+To make the fee worth it, you can use it to get reimbursed up to $100 for Global Entry (yes, even babies need it!) and TSA Precheck, as well as a $200 credit on Resy, monthly Uber credit, and more.

 If you have a business (includes freelancers or anyone who has a side hustle!) business credit cards often have the best welcome offers and lower fees.
 The Welcome Offer on the Ink Business Preferred is currently a whopping 100,000 points when you spend $8000 in the first 3 months.
 They offer 3x points on travel, shipping, internet and phone, and digital advertising costs.
 For anyone who runs Facebook, Instagram, Google, or TikTok ads, this is huge.
 Their other cards offer up to $1000 cash back.